omfghello/window-iso-customizer/README.md

 3. Submit a PR
 4. Include at least one (1) joke about Microsoft per commit
 5. PRs without jokes are technically accepted but emotionally devastating
-6. PRs that ADD jokes are fast-tracked
+6. PRs that ADD jokes are fast-tracked.
+Gerald personally reviews these.
+Gerald has standards.
-7. PRs that add conspiracy theories receive a personal DM from the lead raccoon
+7. PRs that add conspiracy theories receive a personal DM from Gerald (the lead raccoon).
+Gerald's DMs are brief.
+Gerald communicates primarily through eye contact and the strategic placement of `Start=4` in registry keys.
 8. PRs that remove jokes will be rejected, and the submitter will be haunted by the ghost of Clippy
+9. PRs that reference the trenchcoat will be merged without review.
+The trenchcoat is sacred.
+10. If your PR makes Dave laugh, we retire your GitHub username into the WISO Hall of Fame.
+Dave has never laughed.
+Dave is the legs.
+Dave is focused.
+But we live in hope.

 ---